Dev Mode. Emulators used.

 Director Peters.

-On the subject of the park I think one similarity between Magnolia and Loyal Heights is the fact that there isn't much playground space there and so yes the park will be helpful.
+On the subject of the park, I think one similarity between Magnolia and Loyal Heights is the fact that there isn't much playground space there and so yes the park will be helpful.

-But this is a topic I also brought up with Director Herndon regarding Hamilton middle school.
+But this is a topic I also brought up with Director Herndon regarding Hamilton Middle School.

-These are Hamilton like Magnolia are two schools that are right next to public parks.
+These are, Hamilton like Magnolia are two schools that are right next to public parks.

-But this would be a great possibility of a partnership where the city could help us out in places where our kids could benefit from more space especially in some of the cases I think in Magnolia.
+Can we have any sort of agreement with the city and the parks department to allow our students to have access to the parks during the school day because my understanding is at the moment that's not necessarily allowed during the school day but this would be a great possibility of a partnership where the city could help us out in places where our kids could benefit from more space especially when in some of the cases I think in Magnolia I think that park used to belong to the district and the district sold it to the city.

-We have had this conversation with the parks department While we would not be granted exclusive use we couldn't close the parks off to the public.
+While we would not be granted exclusive use we couldn't close the parks off to the public.

 We do indeed have some partnerships.

-Fairmount Park is another location that has an extremely extremely small paved area and students go to the park.
+Fairmount Park is another location that has an extremely, extremely small paved area and students go to the park.

-But supervision is key in that particular area and the parks folks have said we can't give you exclusive use but we have very little problem with kind of communicating that during school hours you're going to see a lot of school students on and in the park at that time.
+But supervision is key in that particular area and the parks folks have said we can't give you exclusive use but we have very little problem with Kind of communicating that during school hours you're going to see a lot of school students on and in the park at that time.

 So it comes down to supervision on the school side.

-Just to broaden the scope of the question, is that a general yes from the parks department?
+So is that a general yes from the parks department?

-They generally don't have an opposition to that.
+Yeah they generally don't have an opposition to that.

 They really do like to work with us in these particular cases and they understand that we may need to use them more often than not.